shreyashnand/CRUD-with-hooks-react/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+App is live at [crud-react-hooks] (crud-react-hooks.surge.sh)

-App is live at [crud-react-hooks.surge.sh](crud-react-hooks.surge.sh)
+#if it doesn't open then please be generous to type the link name in your browser.
+It will work

 ## Available Scripts